batoulapps/adhan-js/JavaScript/README.md

 # Adhan JavaScript

-The Adhan JavaScript implementation is written to be compatible with the latest version all major browsers.
+The Adhan JavaScript implementation is written to be compatible with the latest version of all major browsers.

 ## Usage